influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/introduction/install-docker.md

 ### What is running?

 At this point there should be running on the host machine: InfluxDB, Telegraf and Kapacitor.
 Telegraf is configured using the configuration file `etc/telegraf/telegraf.conf`.
 Kapacitor is configured using the file `etc/kapacitor/kapacitor.conf`.
 A bridge network has been defined in the `docker-compose.yml` file.
-Each application has been assigned a static IP address and these addresses are reflected in the configuration files just mentioned.
+This bridge network features a simple name resolution service, that allows the container names to be used as the server names in the configuration files just mentioned.

 The running configuration can be further inspected by using the `influx` command line client directly from the InfluxDB Container.